vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

         if (head == null)
             return head;

-        ListNode previous = null; // Important for the first node, that needs to be turned to last ListNode current = head;
+        ListNode previous = null; // Important for the first listNode, that needs to be turned to last ListNode current = head;
         while(current!=null){
             // previous